sound-scape-explorer/sound-scape-explorer/README.md

 > **Note**
 >
-> Using the recommended version to ensure
+> Use the recommended version to ensure
 > not encountering unexpected errors during the installation.

-After installing Python and its package manager, please run these commands.
+After installing Python and its package manager, please run these commands:

 ```bash
 python3 --version